 Screening Submission Guidlines

-- Videos must be submitted via the online submission form* by December 1st.
+- Videos must be submitted via the Screening Video Submission Form* by December 1st.

 - Screening videos must be made within past 12 months and adhere to the instrumental repertoire requirements outlined below.
 Applicants may use the same selections again for the live audition, provided the selections meet the audition repertoire requirements.